kshitizrohilla/to-do-list/README.md

 # toDo - A Simple To-Do List Web App
-A simple to-do list web app made using JavaScript element creation options.
+A simple to-do list web app made using vanilla JavaScript.
+Users can create a list of tasks, mark them as complete, and delete them.

 Visit Website --> [toDo](https://kshitizrohilla.github.io/to-do-list/)